 Applicants must be currently enrolled at UT-Austin and admitted to candidacy.
 Awards are based on major accomplishments since entering Graduate School, a well-defined program of research that combines international and business perspectives, a strong personal statement, and a letter of recommendation from the applicant’s doctoral advisor.

-Application Deadline: Extended to February 20, for the following academic year
+Application Deadline: November 2, 2015, for the following academic year

-Stipend: $10,000 Generally, four such awards are available annually.
+Stipend: $10,000 Generally, two such awards are available annually.

 Center for International Business Education and Research (CIBER)

 Create a market entry plan guided by successful practitioners.

 The Camino Real District Export Council offers a special program to UT Business Foundations students interested in exporting.
 The Export Fellows Program introduces students to export marketing concepts and strategies in three 3-hour evening sessions.
 Presenters are active practitioners in international trade.